sixpark/slate/source/index.html.md

 Applications that have acquired a resource owner access token will be granted access to resource owner (user) endpoints.

-Other than Authorization requests, the API expects a valid access token to be included in all other API requests via a Bearer header:
+Other than Authorization requests, the API expects a valid access token to be included in all other API requests via an Authorization header:

 `Authorization: Bearer access_token`